David Berg for Salt Lake City Council District 3

 In 2006, when free speech at the Utah State Capitol building was under attack, he again teamed up with Brian Barnard and the Disabled Rights Action Coalition.
 They filed suit in federal court to protect the people and their right to exercise free speech and won that battle.

-As part of the coalition working to establish an arts and theater district downtown, David is working to restore the SLC citizen owned Historic Utah Pantages Theater, and bring the now empty Main Street lot back under SLC ownership after it was signed over to a large Texas developer in a questionable $0 back room deal.
+As part of the coalition working to establish an arts and theater district downtown, David is working to restore the SLC citizen owned Historic Utah Pantages Theater, and bring the now empty Main Street lot back under SLC Community ownership after it was signed over to a large Texas developer in a questionable $0 back room deal.

 On the same block, David is spearheading the effort to reopen Dinwoody Park to the public.

-As part of the Salt Lake City Council, David will continue to fight for civil rights, the arts, animal welfare, parks, the environment, affordable housing, historic preservation, accountability in politics, electoral reform, and will work hard for a more informed and engaged electorate.
+As part of the Salt Lake City Council, David will continue to fight for civil rights, the arts, animal welfare, parks, the environment, actually affordable housing, historic preservation, accountability in politics, electoral reform, and will work hard for a more informed and engaged electorate.